 There are some games that attempt to tackle the heavy subject of racism by exploring how it affects those who are subjected to it, though worryingly there are also some that seem to have an undertone of racism in their subject matter or treatment of in-game characters, whether intentional or otherwise.

-In video games, racism is often represented in terms of species, such as humans and elves, in order to avoid controversy, though the discrimination found in the game world is most often based on real-life racism.
+In video games, racism is often represented in terms of species, such as humans and elves or aliens and robots, in order to avoid controversy, though the discrimination found in the game world is most often based on real-life racism.

 Content Described as Racist